Pearls Before Swine by Stephan Pastis for February 17, 2019

 37. Missing large

-VICTOR PROULX about 5 years ago
+VICTOR PROULX over 5 years ago

 He gets to go to far away places, he gets his burritos for free, I have to drive the interstate hi-way, I have to be at work before I’m late.
 I should have learned to draw cartoons.